Dre Campbell Farm

 Squash bugs suck sap from the leaves, young fruits, and vines of squash, pumpkins, and other cucurbits.
-As a result, it is vital that you get rid of them as quickly as possible.
+As a result, you must get rid of them as quickly as possible.

-There are summer and winter squash varieties, including butternut, zucchini, marrow, and pumpkins.
-All types may need protection from this pest.
+All varieties of summer and winter squash, including butternut, zucchini, marrow, and pumpkins, may need protection from this pest.

 Here’s how to get rid of squash bugs naturally: